RaspberryPiFoundation/webdev-curriculum/en-GB/linked-rooms/index.md

 	![screenshot](images/rooms-door-css3.png)

 + You've probably noticed that the door is floating in the air.
-Let's fix that by positioning the door using its `id`.
+Let's fix that by positioning the door inside the room.

 	![screenshot](images/rooms-door-position.png)